-Sansum Clinic requests that you sign a one-time General Consent for Treatment form annually or whenever necessary to keep your medical record accurate and up-to-date.
+Sansum Clinic requests that you sign a General Consent for Treatment form annually or whenever necessary to keep your medical record accurate and up-to-date.
 This Consent allows the organization, including Sansum Clinic’s Prescription Pharmacy and Cancer Center of Santa Barbara with Sansum Clinic, to use or disclose your health information for purposes relating to treatment, payment or healthcare operations, as follows:

-We will use your health information and share it with other professionals who are treating you.
-Information obtained by a nurse, physician, health educator, and other members of your healthcare team will be recorded in your medical record and will be used to determine the appropriate course of treatment for your particular medical issues, problems, or concerns, as well as to ensure that there is continuity in your care.
-Additionally, your record may also contain copies of results from tests performed at Sansum Clinic (e.g. laboratory and radiology studies) and correspondence from other health care professionals who have been treating you outside the Clinic.
+For treatment.
+We can use your health information and share it with other professionals who are treating you.
+Information obtained by a nurse, physician, health educator, and other members of your healthcare team will be documented in your medical record and will be used to determine the appropriate course of treatment for your particular medical issues, problems, or concerns, as well as to ensure that there will be continuity when transitions in your care occur.
+Your record may also contain copies of results from tests performed in the Clinic (e.g. laboratory and radiology studies) and correspondence from other healthcare professionals who have been or are treating you outside the Clinic.
 We may share your medical information with other physicians or other health care providers who will provide services that we do not provide, or we may share this information with a pharmacist who needs it to dispense a prescription to you, or a laboratory that performs a test for you.
-Hence, your physician will have an accurate and complete picture of your medical history and overall health condition when viewing your PHI and will be better able to safely treat your medical problems.
+Hence, your physician will have an accurate, timely, and complete picture of your medical history and overall health condition when viewing your PHI and will be better able to treat your current medical problems safely.

-We will use your health information to bill and get payment from health plans and other payers.
+For payment.
+We can use and share your health information to bill and get payment from health plans and other payers.
 Following your treatment, a bill for services rendered is sent to you or to a third party payer (e.g. insurance company, health plan, etc.).
 The information on the bill may include information that identifies you, as well as your diagnosis, any procedure performed, and medications and supplies used.
 However, you may request that PHI associated with that portion of your healthcare for which you paid out-of-pocket not be disclosed to your health plan or insurance company.

 We may use and disclose information about you to keep Sansum Clinic in operation.
-Medical staff, the risk or quality improvement manager, or members of the quality improvement team may use information in your medical record to assess the care and outcomes in your case and others like it.
-This information will then be used in an effort to continually improve the quality and effectiveness of the health care and services we provide all our patients.
+Medical staff, the risk manager, quality management, or members of the process and quality improvement team may use information in your medical record to assess the care and outcomes in your case and others like it.
+This information will then be used to enhance the quality and improve the effectiveness of the healthcare and services we provide all our patients.
 We may also use and disclose PHI when necessary for medical reviews, attorney services and legal audits, including fraud and abuse detection and compliance programs, as well as business planning and facility management.

-- Business associates: There are some services provided in our organization through agreements with contractors or “business associates.”
+For working with our business associates.
+There are services provided in our organization through agreements with contractors or “business associates.”
 Examples include billing services that perform invoicing services for us; outside transcription services that transcribe physician dictations; and consultants we may hire to assist us in various aspects of health care administration.
-When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we've asked them to do.
-To protect your health information, however, we require the business associate to appropriately safeguard your information and they are contractually obligated to do so.
+When these services are contracted, we may disclose your health information to such business associates and subcontractors so that they can perform the job they are contracted to do.

-- Communication with family: Using their best judgment, health care professionals may disclose health information to your family member, close personal friend, or any other person you identify as involved in your care or payment related to your care.
-However, you have the right to choose to whom we disclose this information.
+Using their best judgment and your authorization, Clinic healthcare professionals may disclose PHI to your family member, patient representative, or any other person you identify as involved in your personal care or bill payment.

-- Research: We may disclose information to researchers when an institutional review board (IRB) or "privacy board" that has reviewed the research proposal, and established protocols to ensure the privacy and confidentiality of your health information, has approved the research.
-Furthermore, Sansum Clinic is permitted to use or disclose PHI recorded or received for research prior to April 14, 2003, provided there exists on file an express legal permission or an informed consent from you or your representative.
+For research.
+We can use or share your information for health research activities.
+We may disclose information to researchers when an institutional review board (IRB) or privacy board that has reviewed the research proposal and established protocols to ensure the privacy and confidentiality of your health information, has approved the research.

-- Funeral directors: We may disclose health information to funeral directors consistent with applicable law in order to assist them in performing duties involving deceased patients.
+For informing funeral directors, medical examiners, and coroners.
+We can share health information when a patient expires.
+We may disclose health information to medical examiners or funeral directors consistent with applicable law in order to assist them in performing duties involving deceased patients.

 For marketing.
 We can use your protected health information for marketing purposes.
-We may contact you to provide information about treatment alternatives, new medications or other health-related benefits and services that may be of interest to you.
+We may contact you to provide information about treatment alternatives, new medications, or other health-related benefits, programs, and services that may be of interest to you.

-- Food and Drug Administration (FDA).
+For Food and Drug Administration (FDA).
 We send time sensitive reports to the FDA.
-We may disclose to the FDA any health information that relates to unusual or adverse events in connection with medications, supplements, or health care equipment in order to facilitate medication and/or equipment recalls.
+We may disclose to the FDA any health information that relates to unusual or adverse events in connection with medications, supplements, or healthcare equipment in order to facilitate timely medication and/or equipment recalls.

 For addressing Workers’ Compensation.
 We can use and share PHI when reporting on Workers’ Compensation cases.
-We may disclose health information to the extent authorized by and to the extent necessary to comply with laws relating to workers compensation or other similar programs established by law.
+We may disclose health information to the extent authorized by and to the extent necessary to comply with laws relating to disability involving Workers’ Compensation and other similar programs established by law.

 For reporting cases pertaining to public health.
-As required by law, we may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury, or disability, as well as with helping to recall products.
-Such information may include, but is not limited to, the reporting of abuse or neglect, the reporting of communicable diseases, and the reporting of reactions to medications or problems with products or devices.
+As required by law, we may disclose your health information to public health officials or legal authorities charged with preventing or controlling disease, injury, or disability, as well as with helping to recall products.
+Such information may include, but is not limited to, the reporting of abuse or neglect or domestic violence; the reporting of communicable diseases; and the reporting of reactions to medications or problems with products or devices.
 Additionally, we may share your PHI for preventing or reducing a serious threat to anyone’s health or safety.

 For health oversight activities.
 We may disclose your health information to a health oversight agency for activities authorized by law.
-Oversight activities can include investigations, inspections, audits, surveys, licensure and disciplinary actions, criminal procedures or actions, or other activities necessary for the government to monitor programs, compliance with civil rights laws, and the health care system in general.
+Oversight activities can include audits, investigations, inspections, depositions, subpoenas, surveys, licensure and disciplinary actions, criminal procedures or actions, or other activities necessary for the government to monitor programs, compliance with civil rights laws, and the health care system in general.

-- Law enforcement: We may disclose your health information if asked to do so by a law enforcement official or in response to a valid subpoena, search warrant, court order or other similar legal process.
-For example, we may release your health information, if asked to do so by law enforcement officials or legal agencies, we may release your PHI in the following circumstances: a suspicion of criminal conduct or a death potentially resulting from criminal conduct or in response to a warrant, summons, court order, subpoena or other similar legal process.
+For law enforcement purposes.
+We may disclose your health information if requested by law enforcement, military police, homeland security, presidential protective services, or legal authorities.
+If asked to do so by such law enforcement officials or legal agencies, we may release your PHI in the following circumstances: (a) suspicion of criminal conduct or potential death due to criminal conduct; or (b) in response to a warrant, summons, court order, administrative order, subpoena or other similar legal process.